 Diagnosing Carpal Tunnel Syndrome

-Experiencing wrist pain can cause complications in daily life.
+Experiencing wrist and hand pain can cause complications in daily life.
 If pain persists and begins to negatively impact activities, it’s time to consult a doctor.
-Doctors will ask about your family history, history of injury, and current or previous medical conditions.
-It is important to be honest with doctors about symptoms you are having.
+Doctors will ask about your family history, history of injury, levels of daily activity, and current or previous medical conditions.
+It is important, to be honest with doctors about symptoms you are having.
 Something that may not seem relevant to wrist pain could be indicative of a greater issue.

 Doctors will then examine the wrist in an attempt to locate the source of pain.
 This may include bending and applying a small amount of pressure to the hand, wrist, or forearm.
-In order to be certain of the condition before making an official diagnosis, doctors will perform certain tests that are designed to indicate median nerve pain or damage.
+To be certain of the condition before making an official diagnosis, doctors will perform certain tests that are designed to indicate median nerve pain or damage.
 These include:

 Each form of diagnosis will be selected using your doctor’s best judgment.
 It may be necessary to undergo more than one test, especially if you have other conditions occurring such as arthritis or diabetes.